EMERGING MARKETS-Latam FX gains as Fed calms tapering fears; set for weekly loss

 The Peruvian sol PEN= was poised to be the best performing currency this week, while the currency of the world's top copper producer Chile CLP= looked like the top weekly loser as copper prices were on course for their first weekly decline since the start of April, driven by a dip in demand from China.

+"Both the Peruvian sol and Colombian peso saw a bit of a rebound after falling sharply on the back of political uncertainty in recent weeks," economists at Capital Economics wrote in a client note.

-The dollar index .DXY dropped 0.5% while Treasury yields slid four basis points to 1.628%.
+The dollar index .DXY dropped 0.4% while Treasury yields also slid.
 FRX/US/

 Key Latin American stock indexes and currencies: